in

 High gloss: As the term implies, showcase high-gloss finishes showcase a shiny appearance, almost like a lacquer finish.
 The amount of sheen will depend on how the light hits the surface.

-Since these will always be more expensive than other flat panel cabinet styles and colors, you should consider whether you want this look in your interior.
+Since these will always be more expensive than other styles and colors, you should consider whether you want this look in your interior.
 The high gloss cabinet finish is typically in white and metallic colors.

-Integrated handles: The inset handle keeps your cabinets looking clean and sleek by removing the need for protruding handles and pulls.
+Integrated handles: The inset handle keeps your cabinetry looking clean and sleek by removing the need for protruding handles and pulls.

 Waterborne: Eco-friendly manufacturers provide a waterborne ultra-violet (UV) finish on high-performance cabinets designed to be environmentally friendly.
 Resistant to scratches, low in volatile organic compounds (VOCs), and formaldehyde-free, the waterborne finish is a great choice.

 Varnished: Most modern assembled kitchen cabinet manufacturers use a polyurethane catalyzed varnish as a topcoat.
-Varnish adds extra durability and heat resistance to cabinetry.
+Varnish adds extra durability and heat resistance to the surface.

-Natural cabinets will need to be varnished at the very least.
+Natural cabinetry will need to be varnished, at the very least.
 Oil and resin are used in traditional varnishes.
 It undergoes a chemical reaction as it dries, resulting in a hard, non-dissolving surface.

 Thermafoil: Thermafoil is a scratch-resistant surface vacuum-sealed to MDF after being thermally glued.
 Thermofoil cabinets are a good option ideal for a lifestyle that involves a lot of activity in the kitchen because it’s simple to keep clean.
 White or linen are the only colors available.

 Few tools are needed, and you’ll probably purchase a controlled flow spray painter for around $100.
-You will also spend a few dollars for small plastic pyramid shapes that will help keep your cabinets elevated during painting.
+You will also spend a few dollars for small plastic pyramid shapes to help elevate your project during painting.

-By using two different door styles you’ll get a visual interest while it breaks up the monotony of the design in a subtle way.
+By using two different door styles, you’ll get visual interest while breaking up the monotony of the design in a subtle way.

 See more related content in our article about shaker cabinets vs raised panel on this page.